tc39/notes/es7/2016-09/sept-29.md

 #### Conclusion/Resolution

+- Stage 3 acceptance
-- Stage 3, currently with the "no change" option from the Plausible Solutions slide
+  - currently with the "no change" option from the Plausible Solutions slide
 - We could add a new feature in the future that overrides the default behavior, but that does not block this in any way